Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 10

 |The rocks on the north-western corner of Cape Upstart||Abbot Point coal loader|

-The three boats who sailed with us yesterday (well, ahead of us) all leave about the same time.
+The three boats which sailed with us yesterday (well, ahead of us) all leave about the same time.
 We motor out with our main sail up and over the next few hours we swap from screecher to genoa to nothing and back again many times.
 The wind is all over the place and the strength varies from 1 to 10 knots.

 Just before the Abbot Point coal loader we see two or three whales.
 They swim parallel to us for about 20 minutes before crossing in front of us forcing us to change direction.
 They then appear behind us and start fin slapping the water only 50 metres away.
 Brilliant!
 All the way till here the seas have been millpond, even glassy at times.